Soon to be FSJ Section.

 The towing went a LOT better then I had hoped for.
 With the SLOW towing speeds involved (between 45 and 55), it took a few hours to go the 120 something miles.
 I had planned on at least one tire blowing out.
 The tires are still the original military tires!
 So we had a spare tire and a high lift jack at the ready.
 But didn't need them.
 Whew!

 Cool part is that the J-cab steering shaft hooked up directly to the M715 steering gear box.
 So steering was hooked up within about three minutes.
 Later on I will install power steering.
 But for now, the current box has some serious gears.
 So it will work fine even with big tires, I hope!
-It looked kinda funny being able to look through the entire engine bay where the inner fender well was, and no engine there gave us a clear view to the other tire.
+It looked kinda funny being able to look through the entire engine bay where the inner fender well was, and no engine there gave us a clear

 One good thing about this time is that we didn't try and drop a cab on ourselves!
 On looking back at how we did it, we have decided that a good strong tree and a hoist will be the answer to the next time this gets done.
 For which I hope that I am conveneintly absent!